 Revisiting period craft with a modern twist spawns a new age of art to wear.

-In French, deux means two; coupage is to cut.
-Deux-coupage® is an old world craftsmanship technique renewed with contemporary spirit.
+In French, Deux means two; coupage is to cut.
+Deux-coupage™ is an old-world craftsmanship technique renewed with a contemporary spirit.
 Each pendant or focal piece boasts two sides, one a captured image carefully transferred by hand, the reverse reflecting natural elements of stone or mother of pearl.
 As with classic decoupage, images begin as paper cut-outs and are covered in several layers of transfer medium to seal it.
 Once dry, the clipping is soaked in water to soften the back layer of paper so it can be removed gently to reveal a semi-transparent image.
-Dried again, the image skin is applied to mother of pearl, stone or metal with the special adhesive, and later sealed with multiple coats to secure the finished piece.
-This process is time consuming, but the result resembles fine painting or inlay work, a glorious example of true decorative art to wear.
+The image skin is dried again then applied to the mother of pearl, stone, or metal with the particular adhesive, and later sealed with multiple coats to secure the finished piece.
+This process is time-consuming, but the result resembles fine painting or inlay work, a glorious example of real decorative art to wear.